biscuitWizard/TorchEconomy/README.md

 * NPC markets can be attached to stations and will automatically populate with inventory.
 * Configurable through Torch's WPF UI, allowing the adjustment of base ore prices.
 * Prices rise as players buy from NPCs, prices lower as players sell to NPCs, with prices normalizing over time.
+* Player tradezones can be configured to use a specific bank account, preventing overdrafting and griefing by mass sales.

 ## TorchEconomy.ShipTrading (Incomplete)